 In addition to you walking across the stage to receive your degree, certificate, or award, the ceremonies each consist of an invocation, conferring of an honorary degree, and an address by the valedictorian.
 Immediately following each ceremony, there is a reception in McMillan Hall, W.A.
 Murphy Student Centre—all are welcome.

 Degrees, Diplomas, and Certificates

-Use the link on this page for a list of degrees, diplomas, and certificates that will be awarded in each Faculty.
+Use the links on this page for a list of degrees, diplomas, and certificates that will be awarded at each of the four convocation ceremonies.